 The company has prepared a model for assessing risks in all areas, in which several parameters are identified and measured.
 These risks are reviewed regularly by the Board and the Audit Committee and include both the risk of loss of assets as well as irregularities and fraud.
 Special attention was paid to designing controls for preventing and discovering shortcomings in these areas.
-The important areas are purchasing, logistics, and inventory processes, technical development and performance of the web platform, as well as general IT-security.
+There is regular monitoring of important areas such as purchasing, logistics, and inventory processes, development and performance of the web platform, and IT security.